TashaTJ/pawsome-portraits-v4/README.md

 #### Home

 ##### Navigational Bar

 Heading each page top, it’s fully responsive and toggles to a neat hambuger menu.
 It contains links to all pages, reachable at any time within the user's journey through the site.
-The Logo contains the link to the home page.
-When a page is active it is indicated by a change in colour from black to gold.
+The Logo contains a link to the home page and when a page is active it is indicated by a change in colour from black to gold, both allowing enhanced UX.

 ![Nav Bar](assets/readme-images/nav-bar.png)